Jiyabisht/Linked-List/README.md

+#Linked List
-Creation and traversal using a constructor
+1. Creation and traversal using a constructor